Precompiled Header and Modules Internals¶

 Precompiled headers can be chained.
 When you create a PCH while including an existing PCH, Clang can create the new PCH by referencing the original file and only writing the new data to the new file.
 For example, you could create a PCH out of all the headers that are very commonly used throughout your project, and then create a PCH for every single source file in the project that includes the code that is specific to that file, so that recompiling the file itself is very fast, without duplicating the data from the common headers for every file.
 The mechanisms behind chained precompiled headers are discussed in a later section.

-For a given AST file, the llvm-bcanalyzer utility can be used to examine the actual structure of the bitstream for the AST file.
-This information can be used both to help understand the structure of the AST file and to isolate areas where AST files can still be optimized, e.g., through the introduction of abbreviations.
+The llvm-bcanalyzer utility can be used to examine the actual structure of the bitstream for the AST section.
+This information can be used both to help understand the structure of the AST section and to isolate areas where the AST representation can still be optimized, e.g., through the introduction of abbreviations.

 The metadata block contains several records that provide information about how the AST file was built.
 This metadata is primarily used to validate the use of an AST file.
 For example, a precompiled header built for a 32-bit x86 target cannot be used when compiling for a 64-bit x86 target.
 The metadata block contains information about: